 While the “conventional” wisdom is that age five is the general time a child should be experiencing autonomy in the bathroom, it’s more than likely that the child will indicate that they’re ready to be alone without prompting.
 It could be as simple as a little girl telling her parents she wants to take a bath alone, or suddenly showing reservations about nudity and avoiding it.
 Some kids, though, tend to treat being naked in front of others with the lax attitude of a hedonist at a nude beach.
 When that’s the case, Beyer recommends gradually getting children used to showering, bathing, and using the toilet alone by implementing encouraging verbal cues before they enter schools.

 How to Shower With Your Kid and Not Make it Weird

-- Showering with their kids allows parents to model comfort in their bodies for their kids, teaching them to be okay with themselves and their imperfections.
+- When parents join their children in shower, they are presented an opportunity to model comfort in their bodies for their kids, teaching them to be okay with themselves and their imperfections.

 - Parents may want to stop showering with kids around the age of five when it becomes likely kids can be independent and when it also becomes likely that the behavior will be misinterpreted.

 - Even once parents stop showering with kids, because they or the kids became uncomfortable, they should be careful not to stigmatize nudity.
 Nudity happens.
 It’s best that kids not see it as a big deal.

 “Three to six months before they enter kindergarten, start transitioning.
 ‘You’re a big girl.
 Now it’s time to teach you how to do this on your own,’” says Beymer.
 “A lot of it is in the teaching, in the setup.
 It’s how you approach it.”